gmtsciencedev/scitq/README.md

 scitq-manage -s 127.0.0.1 batch delete -n Default
 ```

-Of course for the purpose of demonstration, do not delete the batch and let a few tasks terminate normally.
+Of course for the purpose of demonstration, do not delete the batch and let a few tasks end normally at least.

 #### getting back the results

-Ok so now your results are all in `s3://mybucket/myresults/PRJEB46098`.
+So now your results are all in `s3://mybucket/myresults/PRJEB46098`.
 You should get them back on the server and see them.

-You can of course use AWS utility:
+You can of course use AWS CLI utility:
 ```bash
 aws s3 sync s3://mybucket/myresults/PRJEB46098 ./PRJEB46098
 ```